Mimichic/VSD_FPGAInternship/README.md

 # RTL Design & Synthesis Workshop

-Hands-on internship covering Verilog RTL design, logic synthesis, and flop coding styles using open-source EDA tools.
+Internship screening covering Verilog RTL design, logic synthesis, and flop coding styles using EDA tools.

 ---

 ## Module 1 – Introduction to Verilog RTL Design & Synthesis

+Here, we begin with a brief introduction to RTL coding.
+Explaining how it serves as an interpretation of our abstract logic.
+We have leant how to simulate using iverilog, view waveforms in GTKWave and perform synthesis using Yosys.

 ### Step 1 – Simulate with iverilog